-The triennial review of the Fund took place as at 31 March 2013 and the salient features of that review were as follows:
+The 2016 triennial review of the Fund took place as at 31 March 2016 and the salient features of that review were as follows:

-- The funding target remains unchanged to achieve a funding level of at least 100% over a specific period; - The key financial assumptions adopted at this valuation are: - Future levels of price inflation are based on the Consumer Price Index (CPI), previously Retail Price Inflation; - Future levels of real pay increases assumed to be 1.3% p.a. in excess of price inflation based on CPI; - Funding discount rate based on an Asset Outperformance target of 1.7% p.a. above the yield on fixed interest (nominal) and index-linked (real) Government bonds; - The resulting discount rate of 4.7% (6.1% as at 31 March 2010). - Market value of the scheme's assets at the date of the valuation were £636 million; - The past service liabilities at the rate of the valuation were £902 Million; - The resulting funding level was 70.6% (75.4% as at 31 March 2010); and - The use of an appropriate asset outperformance assumption is based on available evidence and is a measure of the degree of prudence assumed in the funding strategy.
+- The funding target is to achieve a funding level of at least 100% over a specific period; - Deficit recovery period reduced from 20 years in 2013 to 17 years in 2016; - The key financial assumptions adopted at this valuation are: - Future levels of price inflation are based on the Consumer Price Index (CPI); - Funding discount rate based on an Asset Outperformance target of 1.7% p.a. above the yield on fixed interest (nominal) and index-linked (real) Government bonds; - The resulting discount rate of 4.1% (4.7% as at 31 March 2013). - Market value of the scheme's assets at the date of the valuation were £772 million; - The past service liabilities at the rate of the valuation were £1,001 Million; - The resulting funding level was 77.2% (70.6% as at 31 March 2013); and - The use of an appropriate asset outperformance assumption is based on available evidence and is a measure of the degree of prudence assumed in the funding strategy.